Who can use this feature?

 - From the Control hub, go to Tools and Integrations.

 - If you don’t see this button, you likely don’t have the correct permissions to add a Jira connection.
-Ask a Workspace Administrator to edit your user settings or add the connection for you.
+Ask a Workspace Administrator to change your user group or add the connection for you.

 - Choose Jira as the issue tracking application you want to connect and select Continue.